OliveIsAWord/brainfuck-rust/README.md

 # brainfuck-rust
-A Brainfuck compiler, interpreter, and optimizer written in Rust
+A Brainfuck compiler, interpreter, and optimizer written in Rust.